 - Performs appropriate procedures recording anatomical, pathological, and/or physiological data for interpretation by a physician

 - Records and processes sonographic data

 Newman University graduates boast a high first time pass rate when taking their ARDMS board exams.

 The Sonography program is 21 months in length.
 The program consists of lectures, laboratory exercises and rotations through a variety of clinical facilities.
 The didactic instruction is closely integrated with the clinical education to provide you with a well-rounded theoretical and clinical education.

 The following options for consideration for admission to the Sonography program are requirements set forth by the American Registry for Diagnostic Medical Sonography (ARDMS) and Newman University:

 Application deadline is April 1 of the current year.
 You must be accepted to Newman University, have all transcripts submitted for evaluation, and fulfill all the requirements outlined in the admissions packet by the deadline to be eligible for that year.

 Admission to the program is separate from admission to Newman.
 A student may apply to the program once the following requirements are met:

-- Completion of the Newman University’s general education requirements for a Bachelor’s degree OR
+- Newman’s General education requirements for a Bachelor’s degree

 - Associate of Science/Art from a two year accredited college along with the required articulation courses of one philosophy and one theology